oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

 3. Create a Repository class

-   Create a MyTableRepository clas to read and write MyTable database data:
+   Create a MyTableRepository class to read and write MyTable database data:

    Create the repository class on this directory *src/main/java/example/micronaut/repository/MyTableRepository.java*